rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 ```

 Now we have the N + 1 queries we had in the beginning and also an additional query to preload data we are not going to use
-(which will increase our application's memory footprint but that's a story for another day)
+(which will increase our application's memory footprint but that's a story for another day).

 ### Add Bullet, duh

-I agree that [bullet](https://github.com/flyerhzm/bullet) is a must have in any project, no matter how big or small.
+I agree that [Bullet](https://github.com/flyerhzm/bullet) is a must have in any project, no matter how big or small.
 It's
 very difficult to catch every N + 1 in every query we build and it's even harder to detect cases like this where we should no longer
 preload the data.